Jaiaid/cisc620_project/README.txt

     `python loader.py`

+Alternative Step:
+To create database, copy data files to assumed /tmp location, exec queries (it is assumed that the above mentioned csv files are in current working directory) run in terminal:
+    `bash run.sh`

 ** Specify the file paths on your local system to the following sql files in `loader.py`: **
 	`cctables.sql`
 	`updtables.sql`